najiaaleeya/2403-ITT440/10% Individual Assignment/14 MUHAMMAD AQIL DANISH BIN SAAD RONI/README.md

 ## Function: `Header`
 These headers are included for various functionalities required by the C program:

-- `stdio.h`: This header provides standard input/output functionality.
-It includes functions like `printf` and `fopen` for reading and writing files.
+- `stdio.h`: Provides standard input/output functionality for reading and writing files.

-- `stdlib.h`: This header provides general utilities and memory management functions such as memory allocation (`malloc`, `calloc`, `realloc`) and process control (`exit`, `system`).
+- `stdlib.h`: Provides general utilities and memory management functions such as memory allocation and process control.

-- `string.h`: This header provides string manipulation functions like `strcpy`, `strcat`, `strlen`, etc.
+- `string.h`: Provides string manipulation functions such as `strcpy`.

-- `unistd.h`: This header provides access to the POSIX operating system API.
+- `unistd.h`: Provides access to the Portable Operating Sytem Interface (POSIX) system API.
 It includes various function declarations like `close`, `read`, and `write`.

-- `arpa/inet.h`: This header provides functions for handling internet addresses, including conversions between network and presentation formats (`inet_ntoa`, `inet_addr`).
+- `arpa/inet.h`: Provides functions for handling internet addresses, including conversions between network and presentation formats (`inet_ntoa`, `inet_addr`).

-- `sys/types.h` and `sys/socket.h`: These headers provide the necessary data structures and function declarations for socket programming.
+- `sys/types.h` and `sys/socket.h`: Provide the necessary data structures and function declarations for socket programming.

-- `netinet/in.h`: This header provides the data structures required for handling internet addresses, specifically the `struct sockaddr_in` structure used for IPv4 socket addresses.
+- `netinet/in.h`: Provides the data structures required for handling internet addresses, specifically the `struct sockaddr_in` structure used for IPv4 socket addresses.

-Below is the necessary C code to be included :
+Below is the code snippet based on the given headers above :
 ```
 #include <stdio.h>
 #include <stdlib.h>
 #include <string.h>
 #include <unistd.h>